Deeragun - Jensen

 AreaSearch assessment of residential development activity positions Deeragun - Jensen among the top 25% of areas assessed nationwide

-On average, each dwelling has accommodated about 2.8 new residents per year over the last five financial years, reflecting strong demand that supports property values.
-New homes are being constructed at an average cost of $510,000, aligning with regional trends.
-Compared to the Rest of Qld, Deeragun-Jensen has recorded 69.0% more new home approvals per capita.
-Recent building activity consists solely of detached dwellings, maintaining the area's low-density character and appealing to space-seeking buyers.
+On average, about 2.8 people moved to the area each year for every new home constructed during this period, reflecting strong demand that supports property values.
+New homes are being built at an average expected construction cost of $309,000, which is below the regional average, suggesting more affordable housing options for buyers.
+Compared to the rest of Queensland, Deeragun-Jensen has recorded 69.0% more new home approvals per capita.
+Recent building activity consists solely of detached dwellings, maintaining the area's low-density character and attracting space-seeking buyers.

 Frequently Asked Questions - Development